diegomacario/Super-Sunshine/README.md

  </p>
 </p>

 This behaviour is very particular, but it is convenient in the context of a ray-tracer.
 Just remember that when you create a geometric primitive, it stores the current colour of the ambient light, just as it stores the current transformations and material properties.
+Also note that if you do not specify the colour of the ambient light, it defaults to (0.2, 0.2, 0.2).

 #### 5.2) Point lights